TanviDeore/DSA-journey/README.md

 2) palindrome - leetcode
 3) Roman to Number - leetcode 13
 4) find index of first occurrence in a string - leetcode 28
+5) Length of Last Word - leetcode 58